csev/cc4e/book/chap08.md

     #define  S_IWRITE  0200     /*  write permission */
     #define  S_IEXEC   0100     /*  execute permission */

-Now we are able to write the program _fsize._ If the mode obtained from `stat` indicates that a file is not a directory, then the size is at hand and can be printed directly.
+Now we are able to write the program `fsize`.
+If the mode obtained from `stat` indicates that a file is not a directory, then the size is at hand and can be printed directly.
 If it is a directory, however, then we have to process that directory one file at a time; it in turn may contain sub-directories, so the process is recursive.

 The main routine as usual deals primarily with command-line arguments; it hands each argument to the function `fsize` in a big buffer.

 [comment]: <> (code c_171_01.c)